contentful/contentful-export/README.md

   --content-only          Only export entries and assets [boolean] [default: false]

+  --query-entries         Exports only entries that matches these queries [array]

-  --query                 Exports only entries assets that matches these queries [array]
+  --query-assets          Exports only assets that matches these queries [array]

   --content-file          The filename for the exported data [string]